iterative/dvc.org/static/docs/commands-reference/get-url.md

 # get-url

-Download or copy file or directory from any supported URL (for example `http://`, `s3://`, `ssh://`, and other protocols) or local directory to the
+Download or copy file or directory from any supported URL (for example `s3://`, `ssh://`, and other protocols) or local directory to the local file system.

-<abbr>workspace</abbr>.
+> Like `dvc init`, this is one of the few commands that doesn't require an
+> existing DVC project to run.

+> See `dvc get` to download data from other DVC repositories (e.g. GitHub URLs).

-> Unlike `dvc import-url`, this command does not track the downloaded file nor
+> Unlike `dvc import-url`, this command does not track the downloaded data
-> does it creates a DVC-file.
+> file(s) (does not create a DVC-file).

 ## Synopsis